marciocaraballo/poke-app/README.md

-### PokeApp

-Gotta list'em all
+### PokeApp - Gotta list'em all

 Demo app using https://pokeapi.co/

-A user can list pokemons, filter by name, ID or multiple abilities.
+A user can list pokemons, filter by name, ID or (multiple) abilities.

 Tech stack